 Limited Customer Support

 Credit Karma Tax does offer customer support should you get into a jam while using the platform.
 But unfortunately, customer service options are limited.
 Users can start an online chat with Credit Karma support or send an e-mail and wait for a response.
 During tax season, though, Credit Karma’s support staff is busier than usual, meaning you could be waiting for a while before you get the assistance you need.
-You can also visit the Help Center through for answers to common questions or problems.
+You can also visit the Help Center for answers to common questions or problems.
 There is no phone option for support.

 Not Ideal for Every Tax Situation

 Credit Karma Tax is not the best for every tax situation, even though it comes at no cost to users.